xaynetwork/xayn_discovery_engine/docs/events.md

 ### SearchesClosed

 Event created when a search and related Documents can't be accessed again by the user from the UI.
-Usualy it happens when the users closes a tab/tabs, so all searches within these tabs are also closed.
+Usually it happens when the users closes a tab/tabs, so all searches within these tabs are also closed.

 ```dart
 class SearchesClosed extends ClientEvent {